Most Romantic Resorts in India, Vatsyayana Resorts

-As we enter into 2021, the world is moving ahead with a new perspective towards almost everything.
-While the hospitality industry has faced catastrophic business loss, as with most service industries, may be it is time for this industry to evolve.
-And evolution almost always comes with its share of hits and misses, and is not always the prerogative of adults only resort to evolve.
-And with this evolution will come new ideas, new concepts and new ways for creating experiences and destinations.
+As we enter 2021, the world is moving ahead with a new perspective on almost everything.
+While the hospitality industry has faced catastrophic business loss, as with most service industries, maybe it is time for this industry to evolve.
+And evolution almost always comes with its share of hits and misses and is not always the prerogative of the adults-only resort to evolve.
+And with this evolution will come new ideas, new concepts, and new ways of creating experiences and destinations.

-A concept that has had a steady progression over the last decade has been the adults only resort idea.
-In the so called ‘western’ world, this model of allowing adults only for a hospitality experience is available across most of the popular destinations.
-This may have more to do with the way the socio-economic structures are defined in these areas, and the open level of acceptance of various relationships.
-However, this adults only resort idea must have taken time to germinate and become popular over time.
+A concept that has had a steady progression over the last decade has been the adults-only resort idea.
+In the so-called ‘western’ world, this model of allowing adults only for a hospitality experience is available across most the popular destinations.
+This may have more to do with the way the socio-economic structures are defined in these areas and the open level of acceptance of various relationships.
+However, this adult only resort idea must have taken time to germinate and become popular over time.
 But will it be successful here in India?

 And here arises a question… In a society that is still sometimes ruled by taboo and religious fervidity, are Indians ready for such a resort idea that focuses on adults only?
 To counter this subservience, a counter question arises that whether the hospitality industry is actually ready to offer the myriad range of experiences that the evolved Indian tourism consumer wants?
 Are the stakeholders willing to move beyond the conventional and traditional, and dive into conceptual and experiential hospitality products?
 Kudos to the bold who have been toiling away in the niche segment of hospitality, and an adults only resort is a brave step in the evolution of the Indian tourism industry.